-- 1. Turn OFF power to furnace. - 2.
-Secure the dehumidistat neutral wire (typically the white lead) to the terminal marked "DEHUM" on the furnace integrated control module. - 3.
-Secure the dehumidistat hot wire (typically the black lead) to the terminal marked "R" on the furnace integrated control module. - 4.
-Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the furnace junction box.
-NOTE: Ground wire may not be present on all dehumidistats.

-5. Turn ON power to furnace.
+- 1. Turn OFF power to furnace. - To enable the dehumidify function on the integrated control module, set the dehumidification ENABLE dipswitch from OFF to ON. - Secure the dehumidistat neutral wire (typically the white lead) to the terminal marked "DEHUM" on the furnace integrated control module. - Secure the dehumidistat hot wire (typically the black lead) to the terminal marked "R" on the furnace integrated control module. - Secure the dehumidistat ground wire (typically the green lead) to the ground screw on the furnace junction box.
+NOTE: Ground wire may not be present on all dehumidistats. - 6.
+Turn ON power to furnace.